mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 non-fatal, temporary failure, while the execution of the same command succeeds in other backends.

-## Authentication Related Limitations (MySQLAuth)

-* MariaDB MaxScale can not manage authentication that uses wildcard matching in hostnames in the mysql.user table of the backend database.
-The only wildcards that can be used are in IP address entries.

-* MySQL old style passwords are not supported.
-MySQL versions 4.1 and newer use a new authentication protocol which does not support pre-4.1 style passwords.

-* When users have different passwords based on the host from which they connect MariaDB MaxScale is unable to determine which password it should use to connect to the backend database.
-This results in failed connections and unusable usernames in MariaDB MaxScale.

 ## Schemarouter limitations (schemarouter)

 The schemarouter router currently has some limitations due to the nature of